acschmit/cryptography/README.md

 * bcpkix-jdk15on.jar
 * bcprov-jdk15on.jar

-**Bouncy Castle is made available under the MIT licence which can be read here:**
+**Bouncy Castle is made available under the MIT license which can be read here:**

 [https://www.bouncycastle.org/licence.html](https://www.bouncycastle.org/licence.html)